skinne14/osc-root/app/policies/index.md

 In the words of OSC Director Peter Suber, author of [Open Access](http://cyber.law.harvard.edu/hoap/Open_Access_%28the_book%29), "The basic idea of OA is simple: Make research literature available online without price barriers and without most permission barriers."

-Scholarly articles provided to the university are stored, preserved, and made freely accessible in digital form in [DASH](http://dash.harvard.edu/), Harvard University Library’s open access repository.
+Scholarly articles provided to the university are stored, preserved, and made freely accessible in digital form in [DASH](http://dash.harvard.edu/), Harvard University Library's open access repository.
 The repository has the institution of Harvard standing behind it to ensure its availability, longevity, and functionality.

 ## Harvard Authors